 Many clients are not aware that subsection 160(1) of the Income Tax Act imposes joint and several liability for tax on certain transfers of property between persons who do not deal at arm's length with each other.
 Both the transferor and the transferee can be held jointly and severally liable for the transferor’s taxes.
 There are several additional types of defences that Our Team has effectively used to help clients in dealing with the CRA regarding subsection 160(1) assessments.
 To access Part 3 of our latest Legal Business Report in this area, click here.

 Alpert Law Firm are the Tax Law Professionals, with over 40 years’ experience in winning leading cases and a reputation for getting excellent results for your clients.
 Howard Alpert, C.S. is certified by the Law Society as a Specialist in Taxation Law.
-Vivian Xu, B.A.
-J.D. is an associate lawyer specializing in tax dispute resolution, tax litigation and taxation and estate planning services.
 Our Team has superior case management skills and achieves the most favourable resolution of disputes for our clients, whether through negotiating timely and reasonable settlements or by vigorous representation in court.
 For more information on our Tax Dispute Resolution services, click here.

 Alpert Law Firm Expands With Addition of Natalie Chan as Research Student